ceifa/blip-builder-additions-extension/README.md

 ## Features

 - Auto tag state actions
+- Develop in a clean builder environment
 - See the whatsapp markdown in action
-- Clean environment to builder development
-- Find flow loops
+- Find possible state loops in the entire flow
+- Automatically add an suggestive name to actions
-- Add event track extras easily
+- Easily add event track extras to all tracking actions

 ## How to Contribute